AdamJKing/fabulous-blog/_posts/2023-09-06-turning-docker-compositions-into-test-suites.md

 more realistic feedback loop when developing applications.

-Similarly, in “black-box” tests (think integration, or acceptance tests) the aim is to validate the application's behaviour without changing how it works internally .
+Similarly, in “black-box” tests (think integration, or acceptance tests) the aim is to validate the application's behaviour without changing how it works internally.
 Often you'll see code-bases setting up these dependencies in a way that results in messy or error-prone code.
 These are exactly the same problems that Docker, and Docker composition, help solve.